Author's Avatar

 What is a guarantor mortgage?

-A guarantor mortgage is where another person assumes responsibility for your repayments in the event you cannot make them.
+A guarantor mortgage is where another person assumes or takes responsibility for your repayments in the event you cannot make them.
 This person is typically a parent or family member and is known as the ‘guarantor’.

 How do guarantor mortgages work?